sadi2003q/Axamise/README.md

 [![React Version](https://img.shields.io/badge/react-^19.1.1-blue)](https://reactjs.org/)
 [![Vite](https://img.shields.io/badge/vite-^7.1.2-purple)](https://vitejs.dev/)

-**Examise** is a modern, full-featured web application designed to streamline the creation, management, and execution of online assessments.
+**Axamise** is a modern, full-featured web application designed to streamline the creation, management, and execution of online assessments.
 It provides a seamless experience for both administrators and students, featuring role-based access, real-time code evaluation, and a comprehensive event and question management system.

 ---